f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 In this task, we will create a template which require a Service_HTTP object, force the service port to 8080, and prevent WAF (ASM) and IAM (APM) configuration.

-1. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).
+1. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient|).

-.. |location_link_postman| raw:: html
+.. |location_link_vscode_restclient| raw:: html

-   <a href="/training/community/big-iq-cloud-edition/html/postman.html" target="_blank">instructions</a>
+   <a href="/training/community/big-iq-cloud-edition/html/vscode_restclient.html" target="_blank">instructions</a>

-2. Copy the below example of an AS3 service template into the Postman **BIG-IQ AS3 Template Creation** call.
+2. Copy the below example of an AS3 service template into the **BIG-IQ AS3 Template Creation** call in Visual Studio REST Client.
    It will create a new template in BIG-IQ AS3 Service Catalogue:

     ``POST https://10.1.1.4/mgmt/cm/global/appsvcs-templates``